Session 3 Protocol

 - If a student needs to miss class due to illness, then they would arrange to meet with their teacher either on Zoom or when they return.
 Students (or their parents) would be responsible for maintaining communication regarding missed classes, assignments and deadlines.

 - OSA instructors will do everything possible to help students who miss their classes due to illness stay updated on lessons, including posting assignments on Edmodo, providing short meetings via Zoom, or providing added study session time upon a student’s return.

 - It is the responsibility of all students, their families, and staff members to ensure that our community stays healthy by taking extra precautions to keep themselves healthy: getting vaccinated, reducing exposure to unvaccinated individuals (who are outside of the family), avoiding travel to high risk areas, avoiding large indoor group gatherings, and taking preventative measures to avoid getting sick (masking where appropriate, physical distance, and good hygiene).

 HYGIENE and CLEANLINESS

-- OSA will reinforce washing hands, avoiding contact with one’s eyes, nose, and mouth, and covering coughs and sneezes among students and staff.
+- OSA will reinforce washing hands and/or using hand sanitizer, avoiding contact with one’s eyes, nose, and mouth, and covering coughs and sneezes among students and staff.
 We will promote hand washing throughout the day, especially before and after eating, and after using the toilet.
 While COVID-19 and its variants are airborne, good hygiene will help to prevent other illnesses, thus keeping our community healthy.

 a.
-Maximize physical distance as much as possible while eating (especially indoors).
 Arrange for eating outdoors as much as feasible.
 Indoor seating will include extra ventilation (open windows, fans, etc.)

 b.
 Clean frequently touched surfaces.
 Surfaces that come in contact with food should be washed, rinsed, and sanitized before and after meals.